What Is Hook Rate?

 How do I improve my Hook Rate?

 To improve Hook Rate, generate and test multiple distinct opening strategies for the same video body: pain-point openings that state a specific problem, curiosity gaps that tease information the viewer wants, bold claims with specific numbers, and pattern-interrupt visuals that look different from everything else in the feed.
-Use programmatic generation to produce 10-15 hook variants from a single winning base video.
+Use on-brand hook variant production in eonik to produce 10-15 hook variants from a single winning base video.

 The most important insight about Hook Rate optimization: never change the body of the video when testing hooks.
 Lock the main content — the product explanation, the testimonial, the CTA — and only swap the opening 3 seconds.
 This gives you a clean A/B test that tells you definitively which hook stopped the scroll, not which entire video performed better.